wonsunahn/CS1632_Reddit_Cats/README.md

 # Submission

-Each pairwise group will do one submission to GradeScope as usual.
+Each pairwise group will do a group submission to GradeScope as usual.
 The submitting member must use the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.